-An MRI machine looks futuristic — it has a bench that slowly glides you into giant metal cylinder.
+An MRI machine looks futuristic — it has a bench that slowly glides you into a giant metal cylinder.

 The technician will have you lie on your back on the bench.
 You may receive a pillow or blanket if you have trouble lying still on the bench.
 The technician will control the movement of the bench using a remote control from another room.
-He or she will communicate with you through a microphone and speakers.
+They will communicate with you through a microphone and speakers.

 As the pictures are being taken, the technician will ask you to hold your breath for a few seconds.
-You won’t feel anything during the test as the magnets and radio frequencies — similar to the waves of FM radio —cannot be felt.
+You won’t feel anything during the test, as the magnets and radio frequencies — similar to the waves of FM radio — can’t be felt.

-You do not need to do anything after an MRI except put your clothes back on.
+You don’t need to do anything after an MRI except put your clothes back on.

 If the images are projected onto film, it can take some hours for the film to develop.
 It will also take some time for your doctor to review the images and interpret them.
 More modern machines display images on a computer, which allows your doctor to view them more quickly.

 Preliminary results from a chest MRI may come within a few days, but comprehensive results can take up to a week or more.